brianneisler/stutter/README.md

   structures but supports both Immutable.JS data types and standard JS values.
 - Introduces custom data types for [Immutable.JS](https://facebook.github.io/immutable-js/)
 - Converts types based on data hinting
+  - If a deep operation is performed on an immutable data type that generates a new "object" then that object will be an ImmutableMap
 - Supports mixed nested data types making it easier to process values of mixed Immutable.JS/mutable data objects
 - All functions are fully immutable and side-effect free (for both standard JS values and Immutable.JS data types)
 - All functions are automatically curried.
+  - Automatic currying works for all forms

 ## Project Status